Zeenat101/marketing-campaign-analysis/README.md

 - A/B test product-page CTA + shipping/returns messaging to reduce Product→Cart drop.
 - Simplify checkout (wallets, fewer fields) to reduce Checkout→Purchase drop.
 - Add a simple weekly pipeline to refresh the KPIs + brief.

+## License
+This project is licensed under the [MIT License](./LICENSE) — feel free to reuse with attribution.

 ---